InfiniBrains/Awesome-GameDev-Resources/portfolio/12-promoting/README.md

 ## Mediums

-The mediums are: Social media, Blogs, Email, Podcasts, Videos, Events, Conferences, Meetups, Workshops, Webinars, Webcasts, and more.
+The mediums are: Social media posts, Blog posts, Email, Podcasts, Videos, Events, Conferences, Meetups, Workshops, Webinars, Webcasts, and more.

 For each type of medium, we need to plan the content, the frequency, and the duration.
 We have very nice tools to help us with that, like [Buffer](https://buffer.com/), [Hootsuite](https://hootsuite.com/) and many others.